-• All assessments tasks contribute to the overall score for each semester
+All assessments tasks contribute to the overall score for each semester

-After completing Health Performance in Year 9 students can study Pre-VCE H&HD as a Year 10 elective in order to assist in preparation for VCE.
+After completing Health Performance in Year 9 students can study Pre-VCE Health and Human Development as a Year 10 elective in order to assist in preparation for VCE.

-Students will also could submit an application to complete Units 1 & 2 Health and Human Development as an accelerated subject in Year 10.
+Students can also submit an application to complete Units 1 and 2 Health and Human Development as an accelerated subject in Year 10.